 How Do I Change Providers on Brightside Health?

 To change your medication provider or therapist through Brightside Health, you must reach out to customer service.
-If you’re already a member, you can send a request through Brightside Health’s help center, or email customer service at [email protected]
+If you’re already a member, you can send a request through Brightside Health’s help center, or email customer service at [email protected].

 Does Brightside Treat ADHD?

-If you’ve already been diagnosed with ADHD, Brightside Health can treat it with non-controlled substances (such as Straterra or Intuiniv).
+Therapists on Brightside Health can treat ADHD with CBT or other therapeutic techniques.
+If you’ve already been diagnosed with ADHD, Brightside Health can treat it with non-controlled substances (such as Strattera or Intuniv).
 However, Brightside cannot prescribe controlled substances like Ritalin or Adderall.

 How Much Does Brightside Cost?

 Brightside Health costs range from $95 – $349, depending on the services you need.
-Brightside Health also accepts many insurance plans and your copay or coinsurance fees may vary depending on your insurance plan.
+Brightside Health also accepts many insurance plans and your copay or coinsurance fees may vary depending on your plan.

 Brightside Health offers three subscriptions for cash-pay members: